Tuesday September 20, 2016

 If you’d like to use cannabis to promote whole-self wellness, consider the following activities:

 - Take a class: Research suggests that continued education improves cognitive ability well into adulthood.
 Moreover, active learning may postpone or prevent cognitive decline later in life.
 Throw cannabis into the mix for an added brain boost thanks to its ability to both promote creativity and treat Alzheimer’s Disease.
-There are many cannabis cultivation and art classes to choose from in Colorado; Oregon offers a cannabis painting class and Washington has a glassblowing class.

 - Invest in a spa day: Stress can lead to a number of health problems – heart disease, obesity, depression or migraines for example – which means that de-stressing should be a regular part of a holistic wellness lifestyle, too.
 For the ultimate spa experience, try a cannabis-infused massage to relax the muscles, rejuvenate the skin and reduce imperfections.
 Little Amsterdam PDX is Oregon’s only cannabis massage and acupuncture service while Colorado features a number of cannabis spa packages.